AaronRules5/SummerCampSHiFT/README.md

 5. Press any key to begin extraction.
 This process may take around 30 minutes to complete...
 Sorry.

-6. Once complete, extract the Release zip you downloaded

-7. Extract the contents, and copy the "SummerCamp" folder to the same folder where EAC_Launcher.exe resides.
+6. Extract the contents of the Release zip, and copy the "SummerCamp" folder to the same folder where EAC_Launcher.exe resides.

    **HINT:** You'll know you did it right if it asks you to replace files.
 Replace the files in the destination.

-8. You're DONE!
+7. You're DONE!
 Mod loading is enabled by default.
 If you would like to disable or re-enable mod loading, drag EAC_Launcher.exe into Disable-Mods.bat or Enable-Mods.bat

 ## Contributing